Australian Love Poems

-This important collection of new poems displays the richness and variety of contemporary Australian poetry.
+This important collection is an ideal companion to Australian Love Stories and displays the richness and variety of contemporary Australian poetry.
 Here is larrikin love, ironic love and the understated love we inhabit.

 Australian Love Poems is a who’s who of Australian poets.
 It containing 200 poems from 173 Australian poets including well known poets Les Murray, Judith Beveridge, Cate Kennedy, Robert Gray, Paul Kelly and exciting new poetic talent.

 This is how we do love, how we fall in and out of it, yearn and turn and hurt in it, and how love leads us beyond ourselves.
 And this is how we write love: in sonnets, of course, pantoums, villanelles, haiku, ghazals, prose poems, free verse and aubades.

 The richness of love found in Australian Love Poems claims Australia as a poetic nation and a nation of love.